 stok’s Katie Bachman moderated a session on the circular economy, bringing together three different stages of the construction waste lifecycle: deconstruction and reuse, recycling, and second material life.
 Moving toward a more comprehensive and streamlined solution, the panel uncovered that first, owners need to be educated and on board for the process to work from the outset.
 On the other end, recycling facilities need to start to tap into reuse networks themselves onsite to take more ownership of getting materials reused.
 This could potentially be incentivized by baking it into recycling facility certification requirements.

 A discussion around the modern workplace unfolded into how to align the expectations of employers and employees through smarter office design.
 As outlined in a session on sustainable and healthy workspaces, employers want lower costs, shorter lease terms, fewer commitments, a shift from fixed to variable costs, talent attraction and retention, and increased flexibility.
 Meanwhile, employees care most about privacy, personalized space, modern amenities, flexible working options, comfort and wellness, and community.
 A modern workspace must meet demands from both perspectives.

 #5: Employee experience is paramount to tech tenants

-stok’s Matt Macko and Jeremy Attema sat down with Robert Teed, VP of Real Estate at ServiceNow, to discuss how to service the changing needs of tech companies across their portfolios.
-Stay tuned for their podcast, available next month!
+In a new podcast, stok’s Matt Macko and Jeremy Attema sat down with Robert Teed, VP of Real Estate at ServiceNow, to discuss how to service the changing needs of tech companies across their portfolios.

 #6: Robots are critical to human-centric design